On Lusztig's asymptotic Hecke algebra for $\mathrm{SL}_2$: Abstract

 \section{Abstract}

-Let $H$ be the Iwahori-Hecke algebra and let $J$ be Lusztig's asymptotic Hecke algebra, both specialized to type $\tilde{A}_1$.
-For $\SL_2$, when the parameter $q$ is specialized to a prime power, Braverman and Kazhdan showed recently that a completion of $H$ has codimension two as a subalgebra of a completion of $J$, and described a basis for the quotient in spectral terms.
-In this note we write these functions explicitly in terms of the basis $\{t_w\}$ of $J$, and further invert the canonical isomorphism between the completions of $H$ and $J$, obtaining explicit formulas for the each basis element $t_w$ in terms of the basis $\{T_w\}$ of $H$.
+Let $G$ be a split connected reductive algebraic group, let $H$ be the corresponding affine Hecke algebra, and let $J$ be the corresponding asymptotic Hecke algebra in the sense of Lusztig.
+When $G=\SL_2$, and the parameter $q$ is specialized to a prime power, Braverman and Kazhdan showed recently that for generic values of $q$, $H$ has codimension two as a subalgebra of $J$, and described a basis for the quotient in spectral terms.
+In this note we write these functions explicitly in terms of the basis $\{t_w\}$ of $J$, and further invert the canonical isomorphism between the completions of $H$ and $J$, obtaining explicit formulas for each basis element $t_w$ in terms of the basis $\{T_w\}$ of $H$.
 We conjecture some properties of this expansion for more general groups.
 We conclude by using our formulas to prove that $J$ acts on the Schwartz space of the basic affine space of $\SL_2$, and produce some formulas for this action.

 \keywords{Asymptotic Hecke algebra, Iwahori-Hecke algebra, basic affine space.}